Cannabis Activist Sign Up

 What can we do right now?

-No matter the results of the upcoming election on November 5th.
-Cannabis reform is going to be an ongoing issue in Wisconsin for years to come.
+We knew that no matter the results of the upcoming election in 2024 that cannabis reform is going to be an ongoing issue in Wisconsin for years to come.

-In the event that we end up with a divided government in the 2024-25 legislation session.
 The official formation of The Wisconsin Cannabis Caucus would be a much-needed first step toward reform.
 The official establishment of this Caucus will represent the growing, bipartisan support in Wisconsin.
-And this new caucus can streamline cannabis reform legislation at the state level.
-While developing and promoting sensible cannabis policy reform.
-Working to ease the tension between political parties.
+And this new caucus can streamline cannabis reform legislation at the state level while developing and promoting sensible cannabis policy reform, working to ease the tension between political parties.
 This is a great talking point with ‘pot’ential candidates while you are out in the field sowing the seeds of reform!

 Don’t like state politics?